cinnData/MLearning/7. Logistic regression/README.md

 The basic methods `fit`, `predict`, `predict_proba` and `score` are available here, the same as in other classifiers. `score` returns the **accuracy**, that is the proportion of right prediction.

-`LogisticRegression` works the same in a **multi-class** context, but instead of basing the predictions on a single equation, uses several logistic regression equations (as many equations as target values minus 1).
+`LogisticRegression` works the same in a **multi-class** context, but instead of basing the predictions on a single equation, uses several logistic regression equations (as many equations as the number of target values minus 1).